bbenchoff/Babelscope/README.md

 # Experiment 1: Discovering A Sorting Algorithm

+The idea of this is simple.
+I generate billions of programs filled with random data, except for `[8 3 6 1 7 2 5 4]` at memory locations `0x300 to 0x307`.
+I inspect these programs while they're running.
+If I ever get `[1 2 3 4 5 6 7 8]` or `[8 7 6 5 4 3 2 1]`, I may have found a sorting algorithm.
+I might rediscover quicksort.
+I may find something else entirely.
+Who knows.

-## Sorting Algorithm Discovery
+## Method

-Babelscope explores the vast space of random machine code to discover emergent computational behaviors.
-The sorting algorithm discovery tool generates millions of random CHIP-8 programs and searches for those that accidentally implement sorting algorithms.
+This experiment used a specially instrumented emulator, [sorting_emulator.py](emulators/sorting_emulator.py) which is a CUDA-based CHIP-8 emulator that provides real-time memory monitoring, and program capture with metadata.
+This script is used by a runner file, [sorting_search.py](sorting_search.py), that generates the program batches on the GPU, coordinates the parallel emulation effort, and handles discovery processing and analysis.

 ### How It Works

 1. **Generate Random ROMs**: Creates completely random CHIP-8 programs (3584 bytes each)
 2. **Setup Test Data**: Places the unsorted array `[8, 3, 6, 1, 7, 2, 5, 4]` at memory location 0x300-0x307
-3. **Execute Programs**: Runs complete CHIP-8 emulation for each random program
+3. **Execute Programs**: Runs complete CHIP-8 emulation for each random program for 100,000 cycles
 4. **Monitor for Sorting**: Checks periodically if the array becomes sorted to either:
    - `[1, 2, 3, 4, 5, 6, 7, 8]` (ascending)
    - `[8, 7, 6, 5, 4, 3, 2, 1]` (descending)
 5. **Save Discoveries**: When sorting is detected, saves the ROM binary and metadata

-This is computational archaeology - excavating working algorithms from the fossil record of random bit sequences.

 ### Performance

-On an RTX 5080:
+I bit the bullet and bought an RTX 5080 for this project:
 - **ROM Generation**: ~70M ROMs/second on GPU
 - **Emulation**: ~170K ROMs/second through complete CHIP-8 execution
 - **Memory Usage**: ~7GB GPU memory for 200K parallel instances
 - **GPU Utilization**: 90%+ sustained

+## Results

+THE RESULTS GO HERE WHEN I FIND THEM

+## Discussion

+I'm of two minds about the fact that I found a sorting algorithm in random data.
+Firstly, _of course I would_.
+There are billions of ways to write an algorithm that would sort the data between `0x300` and `0x307`.
+After emulating billions of ROMs, _something_ interesting was bound to happen.
+On the other hand, this is _very weird_.
+This wasn't created, because it's just a pile of random data that happened to do something.
+It was just there in the huge computational space of all possible CHIP-8 programs.
+This isn't computer science, it's more like computer archaeology.
+Or astronomy.

+## Sorting Algorithm Discovery

+Babelscope explores the vast space of random machine code to discover emergent computational behaviors.
+The sorting algorithm discovery tool generates millions of random CHIP-8 programs and searches for those that accidentally implement sorting algorithms.

+This is computational archaeology - excavating working algorithms from the fossil record of random bit sequences.

 ### Quick Start